LimKaiZhuo/DESpy/README.md

 # DESpy

+_Optimal Allocation of Energy Storage and Solar Photovoltaic Systems with Residential Demand Scheduling_

-The objectives of this project is to determine the optimal electrical demand scheduling (DS) and the optimal allocation of electrical storage devices (ES) and solar photovoltaics(PV), such that it minimizes the total electrical generation cost (TEC) as well as the peak-to-average ratio (PAR) for a residential population.
+The objectives of this project is to determine the optimal energy demand scheduling (DS) and the optimal allocation of electrical storage devices (ES) and solar photovoltaics (PV), such that it minimizes the total electrical generation cost (TEC) as well as the peak-to-average ratio (PAR) for a residential population.
 Three levels of optimization are conducted:

 - *Solo Optimization* at the individual customer level using convex programming (CVXPY library and GUROBI solver);